 Leverage Risk No The Fund is not utilizing any borrowings to take positions.
 Because the Fund is hedging direct FX risk by using FX forwards, the fund is utilizing implied leverage.
-As of December 31, 2021 the leverage calculations according to the Gross method and Commitment method are as follows: Gross method: 127.75% and Commitment method: 100%.
+As of December 31, 2022 the leverage calculations according to the Gross method and Commitment method are as follows: Gross method: 125.65% and Commitment method: 90.09%.
 None None No Sustainability Risk No Sustainability risks are categorized into Environmental, Social or Governance (ESG) issues and may pose a material risk to the value of an investment.
 Not all sustainability risks may have a material negative effect on the value of an investment.
 Therefore, the Fund applies the Materiality Map of the Sustainability Accounting Standards Board (SASB) to determine which sustainability risks are material to consider in the investment decision making process.
+Here a connection has been made between FMO's risk rating methodology and SASB based ESG risk methodology.
 In each investment decision the relevant material sustainability risks are investigated using the following focus points: Policy and practices: Investigating if relevant sustainability risks to the investment are well covered by policies informs if all risks are sufficiently in scope and in control.
 If so, then the value of the investment may be less sensitive to the relevant sustainability risk than its peers.
 Incidents: If the sector or the investment experienced significant incidents regarding the relevant sustainability risk recently, this may inform the understanding of both the frequency of it occurring, as well as the investments readiness and quality of response.
 Better preparedness and a strong response mean the value of the investment may be less sensitive to the relevant sustainability risk than its peers.
 None None No